The Best Business Grants For Minorities

 I should reiterate that in order to qualify for any federal grants, you need to register at sam.gov.
 Unfortunately, the registration process isn’t as straightforward as it should be, as the government agencies in question seem to be in the middle of shifting their small business assistance materials between agencies and websites.
 As things stand, sam.gov lays out the steps required to register your small business here.

 One organization that can get you pointed in the right direction in your quest for business funding is SCORE.
-It’s a partner of the Small Business Administration (SBA) and provides mentoring services to small business owners and entrepreneurs from over 300 chapters across the country.
+It’s a partner of the SBA and provides mentoring services to small business owners and entrepreneurs from over 300 chapters across the country.
 They also provide online webinars and business courses.

 What To Do Before Applying For A Grant